 The results can be painful.
 No single version of the truth.
 “Version lock” because upgrading one system may cause the other to fail.
 No unity in the business, because individuals in different roles rely on different primary systems to perform their jobs.
 On top of all that you must pay for (and manage the technology) of two, three, four or more systems.

 Enterprise DSD Changes Everything

-Enterprise DSD is a new and innovative technology that allows companies to take full control over the destiny of the business in ways legacy software cannot.
+Enterprise DSD is a new and innovative technology that allows companies to take full control over the destiny of the business in ways traditional DSD software simply cannot.

 xkzero defines Enterprise DSD software as a single, unified system used to collect, store, manage and interpret data from a full range of business processes and activities including:

 - Mobile route sales and delivery

 - Route planning, order dispatch and warehouse logistics

 - Customer service including CRM

 - Human resources